Wackyblocks/TwinStickShooter/README.md

 ### Custom level progression
 There are 3 custom hand build stages the player can play.
 In each stage there is a task to kill a set amount of enemies until the gates open to the next region.
-After completing the final stage the game ends.
+After completing the final stage, the game ends.

 ### Game menus
 Custom main menu is added for starting and quitting the game, additionally a pause and death menu exist for creating a full gameplay loop.